 Ideal Conditions for an Outdoor Aquarium

-- The water level has to be kept up with either rainwater or aged water, not directly from a garden hose unless a dechlorinator is added to the water, though overspray from a sprinkler system will not hurt them in small amounts.
+- The water level has to be kept up with either rainwater or aged water, not water directly from a garden hose unless a de-chlorinator is added.
+However, overspray from a sprinkler system should not hurt the fish in small amounts.

 - Feed the fish once a day with commercial fish food, similar to what you would feed them in an aquarium.